dougpuob/hello-llvm/README.md

-# example-llvm-clangtool
+# example-hello-clangtool
-This is an example helping you build your cross-platform clangtool utility with CMake quickly on Windows/Linux/macOS(x).
+This is an example helping you build your cross-platform clangtool utility with CMake quickly on Windows/Linux.
+(If you just wanna a quick start with LLVM, it may help you focus on your idea ASAP)

 ![Diagram](https://i.ibb.co/QCd5CWX/2020-06-06-002649-1.png)

 ——————————————————————————————————————————————————

-## Start
+## ● Start

 Please build `llvm-project` from source code at first, then set the following vairables depending on where is your location of llvm-project.
 1. `$LLVMDirPathWin` and/or